hqasemi/two-different-django-project-celery-example/README.md

 After running the project, open your browser and navigate to `127.0.0.1:8000/swagger`:
 ![Swagger](docs/images/swagger.png)

-To remove the existing docker containers just press `ctrl+c` and the run
+To remove the existing docker containers just press `ctrl+c` and then run the following command:

 ```shell
 docker-compose down